openvswitch/ovs/Documentation/intro/install/windows.rst

 Add virtual interfaces (VIFs)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Adding VIFs to openvswitch is a two step procedure.
+Adding VIFs to Open vSwitch is a two step procedure.
 The first step is to
 assign a 'OVS port name' which is a unique name across all VIFs on this
 Hyper-V.  The next step is to add the VIF to the ovsdb using its 'OVS port
 name' as key.